sugakoba/presto/README.md

 #### 2.2.6.
 Deleting slides

-- When visiting a particular slide, a button should be visible off the slide, which allows users to delete that slide.
+- When visiting a particular slide, a button should be visible that allows users to delete that slide.
 - If a user tried to delete the only slide in the slideshow deck, an error message should popup instead asking to delete the presentation.

 Note: The behaviour after current slide is deleted could be implemented entirely up to your design.
 E.G. _redirect user to the previous slide_